Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/screens.rst

 As you become more experienced with Blender, consider adding some other screen layouts to suit your workflow as this will help increase your productivity.
 Some examples could include:

-Modeling
-   Four 3D Views (top, front, side and perspective), Properties editor for Editing.
+:Modeling: Four 3D Views (top, front, side and perspective), Properties editor for Editing.
-Lighting
-   3D Views for moving lights, UV/Image editor for displaying Render Result, Properties editor for rendering and lamp properties and controls.
+:Lighting: 3D Views for moving lights, UV/Image editor for displaying Render Result, Properties editor for rendering and lamp properties and controls.
-Materials
-   Properties editor for Material settings, 3D View for selecting objects, Outliner, Library script (if used), Node Editor
+:Materials: Properties editor for Material settings, 3D View for selecting objects, Outliner, Library script (if used), Node Editor
    (if using :doc:`Node based materials </render/blender_render/materials/nodes/index>`).
-Painting
-   UV/Image Editor for texture painting image,
-   3D View for painting directly on object in UV Face Select mode, three mini-3D Views down the side that have background reference pictures set to full strength, Properties editor.
+:Painting: UV/Image Editor for texture painting image, 3D View for painting directly on object in UV Face Select mode, three mini-3D Views down the side that have background reference pictures set to full strength, Properties editor.